-The Contractor shall conduct his work within the approved Sequence of Construction Operations at all times.
+The Contractor shall have an approved sequence of construction by the City of Belleville before any construction begins.
+The Contractor must conduct his work within the approved Sequence of Construction Operations at all times.
 The work shall be done in a manner that will minimize the inconvenience to local traffic.

 The Contractor shall conduct his operations to insure local access to all properties throughout the project limits according to Article 107.09 and Section 701 and 703 of the "Standard Specifications for Road and Bridge Construction".
-If required, Type I, Type II or vertical barricades shall be used to channel traffic from the following locations to the adjoining side streets or private entrances.
-The number required will be determined by the Engineer during construction.
+If required, Type I, Type 2, or vertical barricades shall be used to channel traffic to the adjoining side streets or private entrances.
+The number required shall be determined by the Engineer during construction.